 9-1-1 Nurse Triage - Low acuity 9-1-1 callers are referred to a specially trained RN in our Call Center who helps the patient find appropriate resources for their medical issue.

-"EMS Loyalty" Program - Patients who use 9-1-1 15 or more times in 90 days are enrolled.
+"EMS Loyalty" Program - Patients who use 9-1-1 15 or more times in 90 days, or are referred into the program by ED case managers due to high ED utilization, are enrolled.
 MedStar's Mobile Health Providers (MHPs) conduct regular home visits, connect the patients to available resources and teach the patients how to better manage their own healthcare.
 Typical enrollment is 30-90 days.

 CHF Readmission Avoidance - CHF patients at risk for a 30-day readmission are referred to MedStar by the patient's Case Manager or PCP.
 MedStar conducts a series of home visits to educate the patient and family on appropriate care management and loops the patient to their PCP.
 If the patient needs intervention, the MedStar MHP may coordinate in-home diuresis with the patient's PCP, along with a follow-up PCP appointment.